Universal Efimov spectra and fermionic doublets in highly mass-imbalanced cold-atom mixtures with van der Waals and dipole interactions: Results

 \subsection{Universality of the three-body parameters between $M_z=0$ and $M_z=\pm1$ states}

 In this section, we focus on fermions and their three-body parameters for the two successive Efimov states of $M_z=0$ and $M_z=\pm1$.
 While the absolute value of the three-body parameter strongly depends on the quantum defect parameter $K^c$~\cite{OiEndo2024}, we investigate here whether the difference between the three-body parameters of $M_z=0$ and $M_z=\pm1$ can exhibit universality.
 Figure~\ref{fig:Kc_EDifMz0Mz1}~(a)-(f) shows the difference in the three-body binding energy between $M_z=0$ and $M_z\pm1$ states at the unitary limit $1/a^{(\rm{HL})}=0$.
-The results show a periodic pattern consistent with the discrete scale invariance of the Efimov states.
+The results show a periodic pattern consistent with the discrete scale invariance of the Efimov states: the numerical results appear consistently with the discrete scale invariance of $(e^{\frac{\pi}{|s_1|}})^2=68.2666\dots$ along the vertical axis.
 Except near the avoided crossings at $K^c \simeq -3$ and $K^c \simeq 1$, the data points with variable $R_{\rm{min}}$ in the range $0.25<R_{\rm{min}}/r_{\mathrm{vdw}} <0.40$ collapse onto universal curves when reexpressed by $K^c$ using \equref{KcRminrelation2}.
 As the strength of the dipole interaction increases from the top panels [(a)(b)] to the bottom panels [(e)(f)], the energy difference becomes larger, reflecting the lifting of the degeneracy by the introduction of the dipole interaction.
 These results suggest that the difference between the three-body parameters, and thus the splitting between the three-body loss peaks of $M_z=0$ and $M_z=\pm1$, should be insensitive to $R_{\rm{min}}$, and universally determined by $a_{\mathrm{dd}}$, $r_{\mathrm{vdw}}$ and the quantum defect $K^c$.

 To further scrutinize this splitting, we have performed a perturbative analysis.
 As demonstrated in Ref.~\cite{OiEndo2024}, the energy shifts induced by the dipole interaction follow $\Delta E \propto a_{\mathrm{dd}}$ according to the first-order perturbation theory.
 By applying it to both $M_z=0$ and $M_z=\pm1$ states, we have obtained the energy splitting at the unitary limit $\Delta E = E^{(M_z =1)}- E^{(M_z =0)}$ as (see Appendix~\ref{app:pertubation})